kamalsahu0001/kamalsahu/BGP Convergence Testplan for single DUT.md

 ![SONiC DUT as ToR ](Usecase4_5_1.png)

 ## Setup configuration
-IPv4 EBGP neighborship will be configured between SONiC DUT and directly connected keysight ports.
-Keysight ports inturn will simulate the ToR's and Leafs by advertising IPv4/IPv6 routes.
+IPv4 EBGP neighborship will be configured between SONiC DUT and directly connected test ports.
+Test ports inturn will simulate the ToR's and Leafs by advertising IPv4/IPv6 routes.

 ## Test Methodology
 Following test methodologies will be used for measuring convergence.